MedicalVisualization

 gl_FragColor = texture1D(palette, s);

-Dependent texture lookups cannot be performed in parallel, therefore they are slower than regular texture lookups in the fragment shader.
+Dependent texture lookups cannot be performed in parallel, therefore they are a bit slower than regular texture lookups in the fragment shader, but still very efficient.

-In principle, the fragment shader can be regarded to be the TF, because depending on s it computes an output color gl_FragColor!
+In principle, the fragment shader can be regarded to be an [implicit] transfer function f(s), because depending on s it computes an output color f(s)=gl_FragColor!

 OpenGL GLSL Shader Example | | Introduction to VTK